-These two love their city life.
+These two love their city life together in Seattle.

-Allie is coming down the final stretch of obtaining her law degree from Seattle University and Chris works as an engineer.
+Allie is coming down the final stretch of obtaining her law degree from Seattle University and Chris works as an aircraft engineer.
 These two are passionate and driven in what they do.
 Above all else, they really value the time they have with one another in their relationship.

 We walked through some of their favorite neighborhoods, explored parks near their home and checked out some of their favorite places for a good drink.